Shadow Priest DPS Gear and Best in Slot — Dragonflight 10.2

 THIS LIST IS NOT BIS FOR DOING MYTHIC+.
 If you want the best gear setup to do Mythic+ content, you should use the Overall BiS List.
 This list is specifically showcasing the best drops when only looking at Mythic+ gear.
 Optimal setups will always include some raid items, especially trinkets.

-In Dragonflight Season 3, you can get gear from the following dungeons:
+For Season 2 in The War Within, you can get gear from the following dungeons:

-Use the following list to help you target items to drop in Mythic+ Season 3 dungeons that have more ideal stats.
+Use the following list to help you target items to drop in Mythic+ Season 2 dungeons that have more ideal stats.
 This does not mean these are the only upgrades you can get from the dungeons, but just the notable ones.
-You should augment this gear with crafted pieces where possible to get the extra gain from 483 to 486 item level.
+You should augment this gear with crafted pieces where possible to get the extra gain in item level until you get Myth track options.

-With the Revival Catalyst, even if an item has bad stats, you might be able to catalyst it into Tier or better secondaries.
+With the Catalyst, even if an item has bad stats, you might be able to catalyst it into Tier or better secondaries.
 Do not get rid of a piece of gear before checking!
-You do have limited charges of the catalyst that recharge over time, so be sure to prioritize getting your set bonus with Head, Shoulders, Hands, and Legs before using charges on other slots.
+You do have limited charges of the catalyst that recharge over time, so be sure to prioritize getting your set bonus with Head, Shoulders, Chest, and Gloves before using charges on other slots.

 Gearing is a journey, and there are multiple ways to outfit your character with optimal gear. and there are several item sets that are considered BiS.
 Whenever there are more than one options, I will list them, but even some outside the list might be better for your character and your gearing setup.
 It is crucial that you sim your character to know for sure.